mijail-naal/admin_and_etl/README.md

 ### Project description

-A content management service whit Django-based admin interface that allow to upload movies to server and receive them, and an ETL (Extract-Transform-Load) process for uploading data about movies and related people to the Elasticsearch search engine.
+A content management service whit Django-based admin interface that allows to upload movies to server and receive them, and an
+ETL (Extract-Transform-Load) process for uploading data about movies and related people to the Elasticsearch search engine.

-The project include the next fetures:
+The project includes the next features:
 - Ready to launch in a production environment via Docker-Compose. (*)
 - At the beginning, all the data are transfered from SQLite3 to Postgres database with SQL through Python ("load_data" script) and fill the repository with movies information.
 - A simple API developed with Django to provide a page-by-page list of movies and detailed view about a particular movie.
 - ETL process to extract the data from Postgres database and load to Elasticsearch.
-- The ETL implement a fault-tolerant process when the database crash.
+- The ETL implements a fault-tolerant process when the database crash.

 <br>